Making a FOIA Request for a Child

 - Similar document naming the requester as the legal parent

 If a guardian is filing on behalf of his or her ward, he or she must submit proof of guardianship.
 The signature of the parent/guardian must be notarized or signed under penalty of perjury.
+Provided you have a copy of one of the three documents above, it is fairly simple to make a FOIA request for a child.

 Why File Form G-639 on Behalf of a Child

 FOIA requests for a child can produce important information for use in adoption cases.
 A child that has previously come into contact with immigration officials may have a file with USCIS.
 In other cases, it may be helpful to obtain a child’s immigration records to establish U.S. citizenship.
 Certain foreign-born children may have automatically “derived” U.S. citizenship through their naturalized parents.
-For more information, read Derivation of U.S. Citizenship for Children.